jrpotter/notebook/notes/logic/equiv-trans.md

 ## Overview

-**Equivalence-transformation** refers to a class of calculi for [[propositional|propositional logic]] derived from negation ($\neg$), conjunction ($\land$), disjunction ($\lor$), implication ($\Rightarrow$), and equality ($=$).
+**Equivalence-transformation** refers to a class of calculi for [[prop-logic|propositional logic]] derived from negation ($\neg$), conjunction ($\land$), disjunction ($\lor$), implication ($\Rightarrow$), and equality ($=$).

 Gries covers two in "The Science of Programming": a system of evaluation and a formal system.
 The system of evaluation mirrors how a computer processes instructions, at least in an abstract sense.
 The formal system serves as a theoretical framework for reasoning about propositions and their transformations without resorting to "lower-level" operations like substitution.

 %%ANKI
 Basic